nagyistge/tml-wordpress/readme.txt

 == Installation ==

-1) Visit translationexchange.com and [sign up for a free account](https://dashboard.translationexchange.com/signup)
+1) Visit welcome.translationexchange.com and [sign up for a free account](https://dashboard.translationexchange.com/signup)
 2) Create a new project and copy your project key.
-3) Open Translation Exchange plugin settings from the admin tool, paste your project key and save the settings.
+3) Install this plugin and open the settings page from the admin menu.
+4) Paste your project key and save the settings.
-4) Add Language Selector widget from "Appearance > Widgets" section.
+5) Add Language Selector widget from "Appearance > Widgets" section.
-5) Visit your site and see it in other languages.
+6) Visit your site and see it in other languages.

 = Minimum Requirements =
 * WordPress 3.0 or greater